Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 Richard Eastman - Robert W. Baird & Co., Inc.

 And can I just – when you talk about automotive, obviously, China being the biggest growth driver for you there.
 But are there any applications, are these indigenous Chinese auto manufacturers where you're gaining share or how do you account for some pretty significant growth that seems to be a pleasant surprise kind of quarter after quarter?
 Any – is it applications-driven or is it new customer-driven?
-But you could...
+Maybe you could throw a little color on that.

 Robert J. Willett - Cognex Corp.

+Sure.
 Yeah, yeah.
 So, Cognex is very well-known and very well-penetrated at all the large automotive companies in the world.
 But most of our business, more than half is with tier 1 automotive suppliers, right?
 So, not so much end users.
 And there, there's a lot of – particularly in China which you're asking about, there's been a lot of investment going in into areas like vehicle model changes, less and less kind of sedans, more SUVs, electric and hybrid engines.

-It's a lot of pressure in China to reduce pollution as we all know, and also increasingly electric – electronic components and systems that are changing very rapidly as cars become more and more like consumer electronic devices.
+It's a lot of pressure in China to reduce pollution, as we all know, and also increasingly electric – electronic components and systems that are changing very rapidly as cars become more and more like consumer electronic devices.
 So, certainly, we see all of that and we see very big levels of investment in China to support particularly their domestic growth.

 Richard Eastman - Robert W. Baird & Co., Inc.